Wild edible and medicinal plants of British Columbia: Seaweed

 Seaweed has been an important plant for many First Nations peoples of British Columbia.
 Along the coast, families still travel out to seaweed beds that have provided food for thousands of years.
 Dried red laver (Porphyra abbottiae Krishnamurthy) is a type of edible seaweed.
 Laver is usually gathered in great amounts in Spring.
-They were used traditionally by virtually all the coastal groups, with the possible exception of some Nuu-chah-nulth, or Westcoast peoples, and some Salishan peoples of Vancouver Island, and various species were used.
-They are harvested at their young growing stage in the spring, usually around May, the exact time depending on latitude, local conditions, and type of laver.
-Older plants were too tough to be eaten.
+It has been used traditionally by virtually all the coastal groups, with the possible exception of some Nuu-chah-nulth, or Westcoast peoples, and some Salishan peoples of Vancouver Island, and various species have been used.
+Seaweed is harvested at its young growing stage in the spring, usually around May, with the exact time depending on latitude, local conditions, and type of laver.
+Older plants are too tough to be eaten.

 Traditionally, women were seaweed harvesters.
 Working from canoes, women would pull seaweed from the rocks until their canoes were full.
 At the beach it would be piled up, covered with mats and then finally dried on cedarwood frames, where is would hang to dry for 2–3 days.
 Sometimes it would be hung out for only one day, and then moved to the smokehouse for the remaining time.
 Lightly smoked, it was found to take on a unique flavor.